RoboSDK/Flow/README.md

   /**
    * The producer hello_world is going to be publishing to the global std::string channel.
-   * The receiver receive_message is going to subscribe to the global std::string channel.
+   * The receiver subscribe_hello is going to subscribe to the global std::string channel.
    */
-  auto network = flow::network(hello_world, receive_message);
+  auto network = flow::network(hello_world, subscribe_hello);

   /**
    * Note: cancellation begins in 2 seconds, but cancellation